srikanthm79/CF-Jedis-Bridge/README.md

 # Using JedisManager.cfc

 ## Overview
-This Markdown file provides instructions on using `JedisManager.cfc` to manage caching with Jedis in ColdFusion.
+Instructions on using `JedisManager.cfc` to manage caching with Jedis in ColdFusion.
 Follow the steps below to initialize the Jedis settings, set configuration values, and utilize the caching methods provided.

 ---

+## Step 1: Set Jedis Configuration Values

+Ensure that the necessary Jedis configuration values are set in `JedisSettings.json`.
+This file contains configuration parameters such as host, port, and other relevant settings required for connecting to the Redis server.

-## Step 1: Initialize JedisManager.cfc
+## Step 2: Initialize JedisManager.cfc

 1. Create an instance of `JedisManager.cfc`.
 2. Call the `init()` function to load settings.